-There are plenty of GAMSAT and A-Level science books out there but it’s good to use a range of resources.
+There are plenty of GAMSAT and high school science books out there but it’s good to use a range of resources.
 Khan academy is a great resource; make a note of topics you’re not comfortable with whilst practicing questions then watch a video to provide a comprehensive explanation.
 It may also be easier to visualise the GAMSAT Section 3 topics rather than reading from a textbook, this is especially the case for 3D processes such as protein folding or stereochemistry.

 Here are the links to some great resources: